IAmThe2ndHuman/IAmThe2ndHuman/README.md

 H
 ## About me
 I'm a 15 year old male living in a country.
 Shocker :scream::scream::scream::scream::scream:
-I like programming in Python (sorry JS nerds) and I'm currently learning Dart so that's a plus.
+I like programming in Python (sorry if you like JS) and I'm currently learning Dart so that's a plus.

 # Stuff I (and my friends) have made
 I like to make stuff!